American Revolutionary War: British defeat

-On August 31, a British fleet under Thomas Graves left New York for Yorktown.
-After landing troops and munitions for the besiegers on August 30, de Grasse had remained in Chesapeake Bay and intercepted him on September 5; although the Battle of the Chesapeake was indecisive in terms of losses, Graves was forced to retreat, leaving Cornwallis isolated.
+On August 31, a Royal Navy fleet under Thomas Graves left New York for Yorktown.
+After landing troops and munitions for the besiegers on August 30, de Grasse remained in Chesapeake Bay and intercepted him on September 5; although the Battle of the Chesapeake was indecisive in terms of losses, Graves was forced to retreat, leaving Cornwallis isolated.
 An attempted breakout over the York River at Gloucester Point failed due to bad weather.
-Under heavy bombardment with dwindling supplies, Cornwallis felt his situation was hopeless and on October 16 sent emissaries to Washington to negotiate surrender; after twelve hours of negotiations, these were finalized the next day.
-Responsibility for defeat was the subject of fierce public debate between Cornwallis, Clinton and Germain.
-Despite criticism from his junior officers, Cornwallis retained the confidence of his peers and later held a series of senior government positions; Clinton ultimately took most of the blame and spent the rest of his life in obscurity.
+Under heavy bombardment with dwindling supplies, on October 16 Cornwallis sent emissaries to General Washington to negotiate surrender; after twelve hours of negotiations, the terms of surrender were finalized the following day.
+Responsibility for defeat was the subject of fierce public debate between Cornwallis, Clinton, and Germain.
+Clinton ultimately took most of the blame and spent the rest of his life in relative obscurity.

 Subsequent to Yorktown, American forces were assigned to supervise the armistice between Washington and Clinton made to facilitate British departure following the January 1782 law of Parliament forbidding any further British offensive action in North America.
-British-American negotiations in Paris led to preliminaries signed November 1782 acknowledging US independence.
-The enacted Congressional war aim for British withdrawal from its North American claims to be ceded to the US was completed for the coastal cities in stages.
+British-American negotiations in Paris led to signed preliminary agreements in November 1782, which acknowledged US independence.
+The enacted Congressional war objective, a British withdrawal from North America and cession of these regions to the US, was completed in stages in East Coast cities.

-In the South, Generals Greene and Wayne loosely invested the withdrawing British at Savanna and Charleston.
-There they observed the British finally taking off their regulars from Charleston December 14, 1782.
-Loyalist provincial militias of whites and free blacks, as well as Loyalists with their slaves were transported in a relocation to Nova Scotia and the British Caribbean.
-Native American allies of the British and some freed blacks were left to escape through the American lines unaided.
+In the US South, Generals Greene and Wayne observed the British removing their troops from Charleston on December 14, 1782.
+Loyalist provincial militias of whites and free Blacks and Loyalists with slaves were transported to Nova Scotia and the British West Indies.
+Native American allies of the British and some freed Blacks were left to escape unaided through the American lines.

-Washington moved his army to New Windsor on the Hudson River about sixty miles north of New York City, and there the substance of the American army was furloughed home with officers at half pay until the Treaty of Paris formally ended the war on September 3, 1783.
-At that time, Congress decommissioned the regiments of Washington's Continental Army and began issuing land grants to veterans in the Northwest Territories for their war service.
-The last of the British occupation of New York City ended on November 25, 1783, with the departure of Clinton's replacement, General Sir Guy Carleton.
+On April 9, 1783, Washington issued orders that "all acts of hostility" were to cease immediately.
+That same day, by arrangement with Washington, Carleton issued a similar order to British troops.
+As directed by a Congressional resolution of May 26, 1783, all non-commissioned officers and enlisted were furloughed "to their homes" until the "definitive treaty of peace", when they would be automatically discharged.
+The US armies were directly disbanded in the field as of Washington's General Orders on June 2, 1783.
+Once the Treaty of Paris was signed with Britain on September 3, 1783, Washington resigned as commander-in-chief of the Continental Army.
+The last British occupation of New York City ended on November 25, 1783, with the departure of Clinton's replacement, General Sir Guy Carleton.